 Are your customers more likely to respond to a video or text?
 How do you know that having a red button on your site is more effective than having a blue button?
 Using A/B testing means you run two different versions of your site, or an element of your site, and you can track which version delivers better results.

-Statistics from analytics programmes are really useful at showing you what’s going in your website, but they don’t provide you with the option to try two or more different versions of something to see what gives you better results.
+Statistics from analytics programmes are really useful at showing you what’s going on in your website, but they don’t provide you with the option to try two or more different versions of something to see what gives you better results.

 A/B testing allows you to monitor two different versions of your site, to see which version provides you with more click-throughs, purchases, or whatever else that you hope to deliver to customers through your site.